 There is a dominant move in the market towards visualisation (videos) and content marketing and these will be explored along with other important trends.
 Participants should be able to use various marketing tools and theories in real life examples.

-Session 6: Innovation & Creative Thinking
+Session 8 & 9: Innovation & Creative Thinking / Linking it all together

 The main objective of this module is to stimulate participants and make them think differently, learning the techniques required to think creatively towards innovation; it helps participants believe that they can challenge the status quo at their organisation with ideas, and add more value by doing things better.

 This can be achieved by helping participants understand that innovation is a necessary requirement for competitive advantage, not an option.
 Creative thinking is a skill and there are techniques to develop this skill that will be delivered in this workshop.
 This module also covers the importance of capabilities and Business Intelligence as areas where innovation can be found.